ridhimrastogi/Alfred/DESIGN.md

 ## Software Constraints

 - Command grammar guideline must be followed by the users while requesting file operations.
-For example, user needs to use a well known delimeter to separate data and command phrase.
 - Users as well as the collborators must be part of the same Mattermost workspace.
 - Mattermost users must be registred with thier Google account.